renatoaloi/EtherEncLib/README.md

 REV 3 - New version!
 Now using Enc28CoreLib!
-For now, see new version at enc28coremerge branch! https://github.com/renatoaloi/EtherEncLib/tree/enc28coremerge
+For now, see new version at enc28coremerge branch! https://github.com/renatoaloi/EtherEncLib/tree/enc28coremerge New Commit with HTTP POST implemented!
+I will update comments and docs later!

 EtherEncLib is a new implementation for ENC28J60 Stand-Alone Ethernet Controller with SPI Interface.
 Original implementation for this code was made by Guido Socher based on enc28j60.c file from the